anzachar/CM2-Project-Evolutionary-Games-and-Spatial-Chaos/README.md

-# CM2-Project-Evolutionary-Games-and-Spatial-Chaos
+# Computational Mathematics II Project: Evolutionary Games and Spatial Chaos
-This repository is dedicated to the project I completed within the framework of the course "Computational Mathematics II" during my MSc in Computational Physics.
-The aim of the project is to replicate the results produced by  Martin A. Nowak and Robert M. May in their paper "Evolutionary Games and Chaos" (1992, Letters to Nature).
-For the purpose of this, a python program was developed using Jupyter Notebook for better visialization of the results.
+This repository is dedicated to the project I completed as part of the "Computational Mathematics II" course during my MSc in Computational Physics.
+The project's objective was to replicate the results produced by Martin A. Nowak and Robert M. May in their paper "Evolutionary Games and Chaos" (1992, Letters to Nature).
+To achieve this, I developed a Python program using Jupyter Notebook, which allowed for better visualization of the results.